-Riot Games has announced a historic move for the esports scene: the release of betting sponsorships for professional League of Legends and Valorant competitions.
-The decision, announced by John Needham, the company's president of esports, marks a radical shift in the developer's policy and raises questions about the competitive, ethical, and financial future of esports.
+Riot Games has announced a historic move for the esports scene: the lifting of betting sponsorship bans on professional League of Legends and Valorant competitions.
+The decision, communicated by John Needham, the company's president of esports, marks a radical shift in the developer's policy and raises questions about the competitive, ethical, and financial future of esports.

-According to Needham, the measure aims to ensure the sustainability of the competitive ecosystem, meeting a long-standing demand from professional organizations.
-The release is initially available in the Americas and EMEA regions, with no plans to expand to other territories.
+According to Needham, the measure aims to ensure the sustainability of the competitive ecosystem, addressing a long-standing demand from professional organizations.
+The rollout is initially taking place in the Americas and EMEA regions, with no plans to expand to other territories.

-With this in mind, Riot has decided to officially integrate this market into its ecosystem, proposing clear rules and monitored partnerships.
-The goal is to reduce the activity of illegal exchanges while simultaneously generating revenue to support teams and championships.
+With this, Riot chose to officially integrate this market into its ecosystem, proposing clear rules and monitored partnerships.
+The intention is to reduce the activity of illegal casinos and, at the same time, generate revenue to support teams and championships.

 To mitigate risks, Riot will implement three pillars of protection: